 Dear Commissioner Hahn,

-If you have any questions, please email Vince Stine, PhD, AACC’s Senior Director of Government and Global Affairs, at firstname.lastname@example.org.
+We look forward to working with you on these most important issues of clinical laboratory testing and the quality of the results.
+To facilitate these interactions, or if you have any questions, please email Vince Stine, PhD, AACC’s Senior Director of Government and Global Affairs, at email@example.com .

 Carmen L. Wiley, PhD, DABCC, FAACC